Dorian-Mayamba/SpaceGame/README.md

 # SpaceGame
 SHIP
 - WASD Movement
+- QE to rotate
 - Mouse to aim
 - Left click to shoot
 - 3 hearts
-- Lose 1 heart when colliding with Asteroid
+- Lose 1 heart when you hit an asteroid

 ASTEROIDS
 - Spawn randomly in the world